Multi-Granularity Hand Action Detection: FHA-Kitchens Dataset

-This section introduces the FHA-Kitchens dataset (Figure~\ref{openfig}).
-Specifically, we describe the data collection and annotation pipeline and present statistics regarding different aspects of the dataset.

-\subsection{Data Collection and Organization}
+\subsection{Data Collection And Organization}

-{\bf Data Collection.} Our dataset is derived from the large-scale action dataset Kinetics 700\_2020~\cite{700_2020}, which comprises over 700 YouTube video clips.
-However, as the Kinetics 700 dataset primarily focuses on person-level actions, most of the videos capture full-body actions rather than specific body parts.
-To narrow our focus to hand actions, we performed filtering and processing operations on the original videos, including the following three steps.
-(1) First, we observed that kitchen scenes often featured hand actions, with video content prominently showcasing human hand parts.
-Therefore, we sought out and extracted relevant videos that were set against a kitchen backdrop.
-(2)Then, to ensure the quality of the dataset, we selectively chose videos with higher resolutions.
+\textbf{Data Collection.} The proposed dataset is derived from the large-scale action dataset Kinetics 700\_2020~\cite{700_2020}, which comprises approximately 650K YouTube video clips and over 700 action categories.
+To narrow our focus to hand actions, we performed filtering and processing operations on the original videos in three steps. \textbf{(1)} Content Localization: We observed that videos in kitchen scenes prominently showcase human hands.
+So we sought out and extracted relevant videos set against a kitchen backdrop. \textbf{(2)} Quality Selection: To ensure dataset quality, we selectively chose videos with higher resolutions.
 Specifically, 87\% of the videos were recorded at 1,280 $\times$ 720 resolution, while another 13\% had a shorter side of 480.
-Additionally, 67\% of the videos were captured at 30 frames per second (fps), and another 33\% were recorded at 24$\sim$25 fps.
-(3) Subsequently, we imposed a duration constraint on the videos, ranging from 30 seconds to 5 minutes, to exclude excessively long-duration videos.
+Additionally, 67\% of the videos were captured at 30 frames per second (fps), and another 33\% were recorded at 24$\sim$25 fps. \textbf{(3)} Duration Control: We imposed a duration constraint on the videos, ranging from 30 seconds to 5 minutes, to exclude excessively long videos.
 This constraint aimed to maintain a balanced distribution within the sample space.
-Finally, we collected a total of 30 videos, amounting to 84.22 minutes of footage, encompassing 8 distinct types of dishes.
+Finally, we collected a total of 2,377 video clips, amounting to 84.22 minutes of footage, encompassing 8 distinct types of dishes.

-{\bf Data Organization.} The collected video data was reorganized and cleaned to align with our annotation criteria (Section~\ref{3.2}).
-First, we split the collected video data into individual frames, as our annotated units are frames.
-Subsequently, we conducted further cleaning of the frames by excluding those that did not depict hands or exhibited meaningless hand actions.
-This cleaning process took into consideration factors such as occlusion, frame quality (\textit{i.e.}, without significant blur, subtitles, and logos), meaningful hand actions, and frame continuity.
-As a result, we obtained a total of 30,047 high-quality candidate video frames containing diverse hand actions for our FHA-Kitchens dataset.
+\textbf{Data Organization.} The collected video data was reorganized and cleaned to align with our annotation criteria (Section~\ref{3.2}).
+At last, we obtained a total of 30,047 high-quality candidate video frames containing diverse hand actions for the FHA-Kitchens dataset.
 Compared to the initial collection, 113,436 frames were discarded during the cleaning process.